bbenchoff/bbenchoff.github.io/pages/BusTideDisplay.md

 Figuring out the payload was another matter entirely.
 At first, every response I was getting from the server was garbage, even when telling the server to send me *un*compressed JSON.
 Looking at the hex dump of the data I was receiving told me another story.

 ![The key insight that told me it was gzipped JSON](/images/HexDecoding.png)

+**I can not tell you how many times looking at a hex dump has saved my ass.**

 The 0x1F 0x8B is the magic number for gzip encoding.
 Once I saw that, I knew I needed a library for decompressing gzip on an embedded platform.
 I found the [miniz library](https://github.com/richgel999/miniz), a portable library in C that handles the decompression.
 Even with this library, it's tricky; I need to skip past the 10-byte header, extract the uncompressed size from the last 4 bytes, and decompress everything in between.
 I also need to manage the memory correctly with malloc() and free(), and no I haven't learned Rust yet.